JavaCardSpot-dev/KeepassNFCApplet/README.md

 KeepassNFC is an applet in javacard platform that can protect the secret key of KeePass database.
 It was based on the project [smartcard_crypto_applet](https://github.com/nfd/smartcard_crypto_applet) and can be run on javacard platform with [JCRE](http://javacardos.com/wiki/index.php/home/index/index/model/jcre/app_name/JCRESpec01intro.html?ws=github&prj=KeepassNFC) version 2.2.x or above.
 KeePass is a famous software about password managerment.

+KeepassNFC applet is meant to use the card with NFC (near field communication) technology which enables the user with contactless use of the card installed with this applet.

 ## Compiling the project
 This project has two different build systems that can be used.
 [JCIDE](#jcide) is the one originally used, the Gradle integration has been added later using the [template](https://github.com/crocs-muni/javacard-gradle-template-edu) from [@crocs-muni](https://github.com/crocs-muni/).